galenlim/hackthebox-htb-writeups/magic.md

 ## Thoughts

-This is an enjoyable box that reinforces some fundamentals.
+This is an enjoyable box that reinforces some fundamental skills.

 **SUID**